 These artifacts are much likely to be created by a Tech Specialist or Architect.
 It is important to plan all data architecture before the start of development in order to avoid any work needing to be redone at later stages.

 As you see, there are quite a number of ways to express your requirements.
-If you have never done this before, it might take a while, so we’d recommend to ask specialists to help you.
-So if you are in doubts or need some help, don’t be shy to drop us a line.
+If you have never done this before, it might take a while, so we’d recommend considering the services of business analyst outsourcing.

 Rubyroid Labs provides Project Management and Business Analysis.